 [Master's Program] Electrical, Electronic, and Communication Engineering

-Doctorate (Engineering) Field of degree: Electronics and Information Engineering
+Doctorate (Engineering) Field of degree: Electrical and Electronic Engineering

-April 2019 - Present: Assistant Professor, Department of Systems Innovation Engineering, Faculty of Science and Engineering, Iwate University
+April 1 2003 - March 31, 2007: Assistant Professor, Department of Welfare Engineering (dismantled organization), Faculty of Engineering, Iwate University

 My Areas of Research

 The development of biosensing technologies and research related to signal processing

 I mainly develop magnetocardiography systems that detect and record the magnetic field generated by the heart with an ultrasensitive magnetic sensor (SQUID flux meter).
 Specifically, I design and create electronic circuits and biosensors for SQUID flux meter control, and create biosignal measurement and analysis programs.
 I also strive to develop non-destructive testing equipment that examines the salt damage of steel-reinforced concrete structures.

 My Teaching Philosophy